Blog: Recent stories > Agriculture > Selling into China? Updates on China Trade Information

 • Production date, use-by date in YY/MM/DD format and guidance for storing.

-• Generic name of the food additives as used in the national standard.
+• Generic names of food additives are used in the national standard.

 • Quality grade.